Image credit for above photo of Halley’s Comet, parent of the Orionid meteor: European Southern Observatory

 Do you need to know Orion to see the meteors?
 Nah.
 The meteors appear in all parts of the sky.
 But if you trace the paths of the meteors backwards, you’ll see they all seem to come from single point within Orion.
 The radiant point for the Orionids is above and outside Orion’s rectangle.
 But – again – you don’t need to identify exactly where the radiant is to enjoy the meteors, or Orion!
 Just go to a dark sky and look up.

-Where do the Orionid meteors come from?
+What is the origin of the Orionid meteors?
 Earth crosses the orbit of the famous Comet Halley every year in October.
 The meteors are debris from this comet that enter Earth’s atmosphere and vaporize as they fall.

 How many meteors can you expect to see?
-The number will vary greatly depending on when and where you watch.
+The number of meteors you’ll see in any meteor shower always varies greatly depending on when and where you watch.
 Meteor showers are not entirely predictable.
 That’s the fun of them!
-At most – on a moon-free night – you might see about 25 meteors per hour, or one meteor every few minutes.
-Although no moon-free night greets the 2013 Orionid meteor shower, watching even one bright meteor can make for a memorable night.
-Have fun.
+At most – on a moon-free night – you might see about 25 meteors per hour, or one meteor every few minutes, during the Orionid peak.
+The dark skies make 2014 a favorable year for watching the Orionid meteors tonight, between midnight and dawn!

 Bottom line: The Orionid meteor shower should provide a decent sprinkling of meteors between midnight and dawn on October 22.
 A dark night is in store for watching the Orionid meteors tonight.